DendrouLab/panpipes-tutorials/docs/ingesting_multimodal_data/ingesting_multimodal_data.md

 ### background plots
 The ingest pipeline also plots the barcode rank gene plots for all samples , so that it is easier to contrast and compare them and evaluate the number of barcodes called as cells vs not.
+These plots can be found in `figures/background`

 <p align="center">
 <img src="https://github.com/DendrouLab/panpipes-tutorials/blob/da_ingest_multimodal/docs/ingesting_multimodal_data/rna_barcode_ranks.png?raw=true" alt="img9" width="350"/>